Nagios Plugins

 All network plugins should use DEFAULT_SOCKET_TIMEOUT to timeout.

-If you write a plugin which communicates with another networked host, you should make sure to set an alarm() in your code that prevents the plugin from hanging due to abnormal socket closures, etc. Nagios takes steps to protect itself against unruly plugins that timeout, but any plugins you create should be well behaved on their own.
+If you write a plugin which communicates with another networked host, set an alarm() in your code that prevents the plugin from hanging due to abnormal socket closures.

 Plugin Options

-A well written plugin should have --help as a way to get verbose help.
-Code and output should try to respect the 80x25 size of a standard terminal.
+A well written plugin should have --help to get verbose help.
+Code and output should respect the 80x25 size of a standard terminal.

 Option Processing